VasileiosCharalampakis/Thesis/Usage/Usage-IEEE.md

 **The above refer to specific installations of the typical grounding configuration.
 There could be several of those in a system.**

+### Output Data

+1. Plotting of the basic safety performance curves (IG-ρtouch and IG-ρstep curves) and (IG-Rg,touch and IG-Rg,step curves).
+These include all relevant curves corresponding to the protective devices of the system.

+2. Addition of point(s) showing the corresponding case(s) examined.
+The plot for each specific case include only the relevant curves corresponding to the protective devices of this case.